giuice/youtube-super-summarizer-next/memory-bank/activeContext.md

 # Active Context

 ## Latest Actions
+- Identified new theme toggle bug:
+  - The ThemeToggle component is visible, but clicking on theme options has no effect
+  - Theme selection appears to be properly registered but visual changes are not applied
+  - Previous fix for application freezing resolved the initial issue but introduced this new bug
+  - Will require investigation of theme application mechanism in ThemeProvider and ThemeToggle
+- Fixed critical theme switching issue:
+  - Resolved application freezing when changing themes
+  - Simplified theme application logic to prevent infinite loops
+  - Removed problematic MutationObserver causing circular references
+  - Added guard conditions to prevent recursive theme application
+  - Streamlined ThemeToggle component implementation
 - Completed component migration phase:
   - Enhanced ChatPopup with Shadcn UI for better UX and theme consistency
   - Migrated SummaryItem and SummaryList to use Card components